-Winchester Montreal West, last stop on the Sub-Division island of Montreal, is the junction for Quebec, the Laurentian Mountains, Saint John, Halifax, Boston and New York.
-North of Sortin lies the great Cote St. Luc marshalling yard of the Canadian Pacific, directly south is the industrial suburb of Lachine, population, 40,200 named for LaSalle's dream of a route to China beyond the rapids.
+Winchester Montreal West is the junction for Sub-Division Quebec, the Laurentian Mountains, Saint John, Halifax, Boston and New York.
+North of Sortin lies the great Cote St. Luc marshalling yard of the Canadian Pacific, directly south is the industrial suburb of Lachine.
+It was historically named for LaSalle's dream of a route to China beyond the rapids.
 In modern contrast is Montreal's great international airport at Dorval.
-Golf links and bright new suburbs line the track to St. Anne de Bellevue where Du Lhut defeated Iroquois warriors in 1690. lle Perrot, across the east channel of the Ottawa River, was Lord Jeffery Amherst's camp in 1760 before the capitulation of the French.
-Vaudreuil-Dorion, junction with the main line to Toronto, played a part in the war of 1776, when de Lorimier captured an invading American force.
-On both sides of the island the Ottawa River flows into the St. Lawrence greatest river draining to the Atlantic coast of North America.
+Golf links and bright new suburbs line the track to St. Anne de Bellevue where Du Lhut defeated Iroquois warriors in 1690.
+Ile Perrot, across the east channel of the Ottawa River, was Lord Jeffery Amherst's camp in 1760 before the capitulation of the French.
+Vaudreuil-Dorion, played a part in the war of 1776, when de Lorimier captured an invading American force.
+On both sides of the island the Ottawa River flows into the St. Lawrence-greatest river draining to the Atlantic coast of North America.
 Its 1,900 miles drains 359,000 square miles of Ontario, Quebec and north-eastern United States.

 M. & O. From Vaudreuil, named for an Sub-Division early Governor of Canada, the line follows the Ottawa River, the route of early explorers.
 Isle Cadieux, a flag station, marks Point Cavagnal where an early missionary, Père Garreau, was martyred by Iroquois Indians in 1656.
 Across the Ottawa, now widened into the Lake of the Two Mountains, the gleaming spire of Oka Church marks the site of an early Hudson's Bay Post where J. G. McTavish, who went to the relief of David Thompson, the mapmaker and explorer, in 1811, settled down as factor.
-The lake broadens out at Hudson Heights to be joined at Rigaud, population, 1,990, site of a strange geological formation known superstitiously as "The Devil's Garden", by the Rigaud River.
+The lake broadens out at Hudson Heights to be joined at Rigaud, site of a Seminary and strange geological formation known superstitiously as "The Devil's Garden", by the Rigaud River.
 Before St. Eugene, at mileage 21.6, the boundary into Ontario is crossed.
 From here to Ottawa, farms replace the forests that made many fortunes a century ago.
-Vankleek Hill, population 1,740, named for Simeon Vankleek, a Royalist from Dutchess County, N.Y., serves a rich farm area, Alfred, population, 3,250,
+Vankleek Hill was given its name for Simeon Vankleek, a royalist from Dutchess County, N.Y., serves a rich farm area.
+Alfred, early settlement formed in 1798, bears the name of a son of George III.
+At mileage 50.1 the South Nation River is crossed.
+Plantagenet, also settled in 1798, bears another royal name.
+Bour-